-There are a lot of inferior tools on the market.
-If you’ve ever mistakenly purchased one, then you know what a frustration this can be.
-Because of this, many professionals and hobbyists alike tend to find a single brand that they can trust and rely on for all of their tool needs.
+There are several inferior tools on the market.
+If you’ve ever mistakenly purchased one, you know how frustrating it can be.
+Because of this, many professionals and hobbyists find a single brand they can trust and rely on for all their tool needs.

 One company that many professionals use and believe in is Makita.
 Since 1915, Makita has been making tools that are consistently high quality and reliable.
 Their tools are on the cutting edge of technology, helping workers become more efficient and constantly innovating the marketplace.

 But that doesn’t mean all Makita tools are created equal.
-Like any company, they have some products that are markedly better than others.
-So, when it was time to replace our drills, we decided to do some testing to see which Makita drills are kings of the hill.
-The following 10 reviews will share what we learned along the way so, hopefully, you don’t have to test as many tools to find the right ones.
+Like any company, they have some markedly better products than others.
+So, when it was time to replace our drills, we tested to see which Makita drills came out on top.
+The following 10 reviews will share what we learned along the way.

 The 10 Best Makita Drills Reviewed